How trial-to-trial learning shapes mappings in the mental lexicon: Modelling Lexical Decision with Linear Discriminative Learning: Results and Discussion

 \subsection{Trial-to-trial learning}

 In order to answer the main question of this study, whether the modelling profits from incremental updates during the simulation, we ran an additional model for each subject, using the DLM-based predictors, but without ever updating these from trial to trial.

-The model specifications for the GAMs were identical, with one exception: the \texttt{Yes-Activation} measure is not available for the model without trial-by-trial learning (henceforth the static models), and was therefore used as a predictor only for the models with predictors that evolve with learning (henceforth the dynamic models).

 This allowed us to directly compare, for any given subject, the contributions of measures obtained from a model with and a model without trial by trial learning.

 The dynamic models for words had lower AIC values than the corresponding static models in 85\% of cases.
 Differences in AIC values ranged from -40.9 (static better than dynamic) to 219.2 (dynamic better than static) (\textit{M} 35.2).
 On average, the relative likelihood of dynamic compared to static models was $5.0 \times 10^{45}$.
 For nonwords, dynamic models were better than static ones in 94\% of cases (differences in AIC: \textit{M} 55.7, range -32.7 to 208.5), with the relative likelihood of dynamic compared to the static models on average $2.5 \times 10^{43}$.
 The differences in AIC values are presented in Figure~\ref{fig:AIC_diff}.
-A possible explanation for some of the simulations not profiting from trial-to-trial learning is that the learning rate for these subjects might have been too high, thus rendering the static measures a closer fit to those participants' trial-to-trial updates than the dynamic ones.
+A possible explanation for some of the simulations not profiting from trial-to-trial learning is that some of these respective subjects did learn trial by trial, but the learning rate we chose was so suboptimal, that their behaviour was better approximated by the measures based on the static models, rather than the learning ones.

 Recall that for static models we cannot include the \texttt{Yes-Activation} predictor, as it is critically dependent on incremental updates.
 This raises the question of whether the improved model fit of dynamic simulations was due to the incremental updates of the main mapping matrices $\mathbf{F}$ and $\mathbf{G}$ during the simulation, or whether it was mainly the \texttt{Yes-Activation} that was responsible for improving goodness of fit.
 To investigate this possibility, we ran GAMs for the dynamic simulations without \texttt{Yes-activation} and again compared AIC values.
 We found that for word models, even without \texttt{Yes-Activation}, dynamic GAMs still provided a better model fit for 82\% of the subjects, a reduction of a mere 3\% (\textit{M} AIC difference: 35.2).
 For nonwords, however, this was only the case for 60\% of the subjects, a reduction by 34\% (\textit{M} AIC difference: 3.0).
 Apparently, for responses to words, trial-to-trial updating of the lexical networks contributed substantially to the goodness of fit.
 However, for nonwords, improvements in goodness of fit are to a much larger extent due to purely form-based sublexical learning.